mariusconjeaud/openstudybuilder-solution-lite/README.md

 See [Advanced settings configuration in WSL](https://docs.microsoft.com/en-us/windows/wsl/wsl-config) for all available options.

+### Platform architecture notes
+An issue has been reported related to running the dockerfiles on aarch64 architecture [(ref)](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/issues/3).
+This can be resolved by setting an environment variable to: `DOCKER_DEFAULT_PLATFORM=linux/x86_64`.
+Note that since this is a global setting, it will also affect other docker commands in the same session.

+As a long-term solution, we are investigating the possibility of extending the compose file with additional configuration compose files to provide easy to use configurations fitting for various architectures (if interested, see [compose/extends](https://docs.docker.com/compose/extends/) for more information).

 # Build and Test

-By this point, you should have a Git clone of the OpenStudyBuilder-solution repo or a zip file with complete folder structure including subcomponents.
+By this point, you should have a Git clone of the OpenStudyBuilder-Solution repo (with submodules initiated) or a zip file with complete folder structure including sub modules.
 If you don't have that, jump back to the [Getting Started](getting-started) section above.

 Your folder structure should look like this:
 ```
-─ OpenStudyBuilder-solution
+─ OpenStudyBuilder-Solution
-  ├─ clinical-mdr-api
+  ├─ clinical-mdr-api (Submodule Azure DevOps repo)
-  ├─ data-import
+  ├─ data-import (Submodule Azure DevOps repo)
   ├─ documentationfiles
-  ├─ documentation-portal
+  ├─ documentation-portal (Submodule Azure DevOps repo)
   ├─ frontendfiles
-  ├─ mdr-standards-import
+  ├─ mdr-standards-import (Submodule Azure DevOps repo)
-  ├─ neo4j-mdr-db
+  ├─ neo4j-mdr-db (Submodule Azure DevOps repo)
-  └─ studybuilder
+  └─ studybuilder (Submodule Azure DevOps repo)
 ```

-Use the docker-compose.yml file in the root folder (OpenStudyBuilder-solution) to build and bring up the environment with this docker command:
+Use the docker-compose.yml file in the root folder (OpenStudyBuilder-Solution) to build and bring up the environment with this docker command:
 `docker compose up -d --build`